Hot Streets

-Hot Streets is the tenth studio album (twelfth overall) by the American band Chicago, released in 1978.
+Hot Streets is the tenth studio album (and twelfth overall album) by the American rock band Chicago, released on October 2, 1978, by Columbia Records.
 This was the band's first album with all-new material released since their second that did not have a numbered title.
-It was also the first album not to feature original guitarist/vocalist Terry Kath, who died from an accidental self-inflicted gunshot wound in January 1978.
+It was also the first album not to feature original guitarist/vocalist and group founder Terry Kath, who died from an accidental self-inflicted gunshot wound in January 1978.
 He was replaced by Donnie Dacus on this album.